 A congressional move to shut down the use of Chinese launch services by overseas satellite manufacturers threatens to heighten latent tensions between the U.S. and Europe.
 The apparent target of the proposal is Thales Alenia Space, a Thales-Finmeccanica joint venture, which has had growing success marketing telecom satellites that have no major U.S. components, therefore freeing them from Washington’s International Traffic in Arms Regulations (ITAR).
 This allows the company to launch the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Measure Would Thwart Efforts by Satcom Operators To Broaden Launcher Choice".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Measure Would Thwart Efforts by Satcom Operators To Broaden Launcher Choice".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.